Static Single Assignment

 From a Sequential Program to a Moore State Machine

 Pretty much all programmers today assume a sequential execution of their program.
 Programmers break a problem into a series of program steps and then sequentially execute each of these steps.
-The problem we face going to a Moore state machine approach is that we now want to use conditional assignments to update all of the state variable at once on each iteration through the sheet.
-This makes conversion to Verilog easy but designing a spreadsheet program might be challenging to most programmers.
+The problem we face going to a Moore state machine approach is that we want to use conditional assignments to update all state variable at once on each iteration through the sheet.
+This makes conversion to Verilog easy but designing a Moore state machine or spreadsheet program might be challenging to most programmers.

 As an example, let's consider the Towers of Hanoi puzzle.
-We'll solve it as a normal sequential program and then resolve it as if it were one big Moore state machine.
-While the puzzle itself is not important, the steps to convert it to a spreadsheet are.
+We'll solve it as a normal sequential program, then resolve it as if it were one big Moore state machine, and then convert it to Verilog.
+While the puzzle itself is not important, the steps to convert it to a state machine are.

 Towers of Hanoi Puzzle